naccdata/nacc-form-validator/README.md

     * [Building a Distribution](#building-a-distribution)
     * [Common Build Issues](#common-build-issues)

-See [Using the NACC Form Validator](./docs/usage.md) for a usage guide.
+See the [Usage doc](./docs/usage.md) for a quick-start usage guide with examples.
 In general, all documentation outside this README lives under `docs`.

 ## Setup